-- Make the child's welfare the focus. - Be child-centred, use language appropriate for their age and stage of Development. - Listen carefully and actively, allowing the child to speak at their own pace.
-Take account of their age, culture, language, communication skills and any disabilities. - Do not interrupt or be afraid of silences. - Not show any signs of shock as it may discourage the child from talking.
-Avoid comments like "I wish you had told me this earlier", "I cannot believe what I am hearing". - Do not ask any leading questions such as "how hard were you hit" - · Remain calm. - Encourage with reassuring nods and comments like "I am so sorry that this has happened", "you are doing the right thing talking to me". - Gather as much detail as they can around the context whilst not fully investigating (this is the role of the partner agencies social care and the Police).
+- Make the child's welfare the focus. - Listen carefully and actively- if any notes are taken these need to be securely locked away to be returned to head Office for shredding. - Not interrupt or be afraid of silences. - Not show any signs of shock as it may discourage the child from talking.
+Avoid comments like "I wish you had told me this earlier", "I cannot believe what I am hearing". - Not ask any leading questions such as "how hard were you hit". - Gather as much detail as they can around the context whilst not fully investigating (this is the role of the partner agencies social care and the Police).
 If clarification is required ask open questions like "tell me", "describe", "explain", "what", "when", "where", "who", or "how".
 However, a context around what the child has said should always be sought prior to any referral being made to partner agencies.
 This should be done by the DSL or the staff member who obtained the initial disclosure.
-Limit questioning to the minimum necessary for clarification using What, When, How and Where. - Not ask "why" as it can suggest guilt.
-Do not ask if it has happened to siblings but do ask if there are any siblings, their ages and gender.

-- Ask if there is anything else that the child would like to tell you. - If abuse is disclosed, ask whether other adults observed the abuse and whether it has happened before. - Never promise to keep it a secret, explain that it will be referred in confidence e.g. "I am really concerned about what you have told me and I have a responsibility to make sure that you are safe". - Explain what will happen next.
-The child may wish to accompany you to see the Camp Manager.
-If not, let them know that someone will see them before the end of the day.
-Check that this happens and check to see how the child is.
+Limit questioning to the minimum necessary for clarification. - Not ask "why" as it can suggest guilt.
+Do not ask if it has happened to siblings but do ask if there are any siblings, their ages and gender. - Ask if there is anything else that the child would like to tell them. - If abuse is disclosed, ask whether other adults observed the abuse and whether it has happened before. - Never promise to keep it a secret, explain that it will be referred in confidence e.g. "I am really concerned about what you have told me and I have a responsibility to make sure that you are safe". - Explain what will happen next. - Operations Director and Active Learning Group Head of Safeguarding are to be kept informed of referrals made it external agencies by the DSL via a telephone call and updated on CPOMS.